 - Garnish with chopped cilantro and serve hot with plain or flavored rice or roti or any Indian bread.

-- I skipped cashew nuts in this time but if using, the gravy would be a bit thick and might need to add some water.
+- I skipped cashew nuts this time but if using, the gravy will be a bit thick and you may need to add some water.
 Therefore, after the pressure subsides, add some water to desired consistency and cook the kurma for few minutes.